 Third, start working on rebuilding your credit.
 Pull all three of your reports about sixty days after your discharge to be sure that all of your debts have been shown as discharged, and with a zero balance due.
 You need to correct any mistakes that there may be as soon as possible.
-If you continue to have a problem with this, please contact my office for assistance.
 Educate yourself about what goes into a credit score and plan out what you need to do to raise it over the next one to two years.

 Remember, that fresh start you got from bankruptcy won't do you much good if you just slip into financial difficulty again.
 Discipline yourself to stay on a budget, monitor your credit reports, and be proactive about increasing your credit scores, and your financial life will be better in the years to come.

-If you live here in southern New Jersey or the Gloucester County area and need assistance in improving your credit score, feel free to call my office at 856-432-4113 or contact me through this site for a free review of all three credit reports.
+If you live here in southern New Jersey or the Gloucester County area and need advice in improving your credit score, please feel free to call me at 856-432-4113 or contact me through this site to schedule a consultation in my office.
 I would be happy to be of assistance.